Rudolf Bahro: West German work

-In West Germany Bahro soon joined the nascent Green party, making a commitment to unite socialist and values-based coservatism currents in the new party since compromise was a necessity.
-A 1980 book formulated elements of a new policy: the relationship between ecology and socialism.
+In West Germany Bahro soon joined the nascent party The Greens, making a commitment to unite socialist and values-based conservatism currents in the new party since compromise was a necessity.
+His 1980 book Socialism and Survival formulated elements of a new policy: the relationship between ecology and socialism.
 Breaking from his position in The Alternative, Bahro now felt that classical Marxism was no longer appropriate.

 Another new motif in Bahro's thinking was religion.
-While in custody he had studied the Bible, and when he moved to the west he noticed unhappiness in spite of material prosperity.
+While in custody he had studied the Bible, and when he moved to the west, he noticed unhappiness in spite of material prosperity.
 He interpreted this as a lack of introspection and transcendence, rejecting the traditionally materialistic outlook of socialism.
 The goal of human emancipation was represented (in different ways) by Karl Marx and Jesus Christ.
 In this context, Bahro referred to early Christianity and liberation theology.

-At the beginning of 1980, Bahro studied with Oskar Negt at the Leibniz University Hannover.
+At the beginning of 1980, Bahro studied with Oskar Negt at the University of Hanover.
 His thesis appeared as a book, A Plea for Creative Initiative.
 In 1983, he earned his habilitation in social philosophy.

 In 1982, Bahro adopted a more radical position due to the contemporary economic crisis.
 He advocated a restructuring of society in economic, environmental and social-policy terms, which should be linked to a broad retreat from the world market and a move away from capitalist industry.
 Bahro also became involved in the peace movement, advocating a nuclear-free Europe.

 Bahro's Dare Commune was an alternative community during the early days of the Greens.
 He believed that the transformation of society must begin on a small scale, requiring a change in the people themselves and a rediscovery of spirituality.
 Bahro was influenced by the Congregation of the Benedictines and the mystical experience of God.

-In 1981 Bahro visited the North Korea, where he was received as a guest of the state.
+In 1981 Bahro visited North Korea, where he was received as a guest of the state.
 He saw this as his most important trip, to a state he admired with a system "to satisfy all the basic requirements of security".
 As part of a lecture tour of the United States in summer 1983, Bahro enjoyed several weeks at Rajneeshpuram with Bhagwan Shree Rajneesh (Osho).